UniMath/agda-unimath/src/reflection/terms.lagda.md

 ## Idea

-In this module we represent the terms of agda by an inductive definition of the type `Term`.
+In this module we represent the terms of agda by an inductive definition of the type `Term-Agda`.
 See the comments for details on the constructors.

-We can obtain a `Term` from an agda term through the keyword `quoteTerm`.
+We can obtain a `Term-Agda` from an agda term through the keyword `quoteTerm`.

 For concrete examples, see [`reflection.definitions`](reflection.definitions.md).